hackclub/kicad-wakatime/README.md

 On all platforms:
 1. Download the latest release of kicad-wakatime from the releases section.
 2. Enable the KiCAD API in KiCAD 8.99.
-(Settings -> Plugins -> Enable KiCAD API)
+(Preferences -> Preferences -> Plugins -> Enable KiCAD API)
 3. Enable the auto save feature in KiCAD 8.99.
 (Settings -> Common -> Auto save)
 4. Open kicad-wakatime and fill out the settings.
 5. Start designing!